Tallinn, Estonia

 OUR FAVOURITE THINGS TO DO

 History is one of Lindsey’s favourite subjects and there is certainly no lack of it here in Tallinn.
 Although we have visited the city on more than one occasion there is still lots to see.
-Winding through the streets it is easy to get caught up in the history of this place and to take in the amazing buildings that have survived for centuries.
-The below will perhaps give you a flavour.
+Winding through the streets it is easy to get caught up in Tallinn’s history and take in the amazing buildings that have survived for centuries.

 THE PLATE TOWER